Q: How can I avoid gaining weight after menopause?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-As hormone levels change, we produce less estrogen, which promotes weight gain around the stomach.
+As hormone levels change, we produce less estrogen, and these changes promote weight gain around the stomach.

-I strongly recommend strength training or core, yoga or Pilates — not only because they boost metabolism, but also because they keep the musculoskeletal frame strong as bone density decreases during menopause.
+In addition to cardiovascular exercises to burn fat, strength training with weights is also recommended, as well as yoga or Pilates — not only because they boost metabolism, but also because they keep the musculoskeletal frame strong as bone density decreases during menopause.

-Continue to see your doctor regularly to discuss any preventive measures you may need.
+Continue to seeing doctor regularly to discuss any preventive measures you may need.

 If you exercise regularly and choose a diet that significantly limits processed foods and controls portion sizes, your odds for minimizing weight gain at menopause are excellent.